emqx/eip/active/0044-backup-encryption.md

 ## Configuration Changes

+* `node.data_import_encryption`: enum `per_profile | true | false`.
+Default
-* `data_backup.import.require_encryption`: boolean.
-Default off under the legacy profile, on under the hardened profile.
-When on, REST API import requires an encrypted archive that authenticates under a provisioned key.
+  `per_profile` (required under the hardened profile, not required under the legacy profile).
+When encryption is required, REST API import requires an encrypted archive that authenticates under a provisioned key.
-* Backup-key store on the importer, populated through new `ctl` commands, for
-  example:
-  * `emqx ctl data import-key add <key-id> file://<path>`
-  * `emqx ctl data import-key list`
-  * `emqx ctl data import-key delete <key-id>`
 * Create-backup accepts an optional key.
 The REST API takes it in the `x-encryption-key` header, whose value is the plaintext key or a `file://` reference.
 The CLI takes a `file://` reference, stdin, or a prompt.
 When absent,